ajwilsonvt/express-sequelize-postgres-secure-login-boilerplate/app/README.md

 `$2a$` indicates that hash string is a bcrypt hash in modular crypt format

 `$10$` indicates a cost parameter of 10, meaning 2^10 rounds of hashing occurred

+# update dependencies to latest versions

+`rm -rf node_modules/`

+option 1. manually change all versions in `package.json` to latest and run `npm i --save`

+option 2. run `node_modules/npm-check-updates/bin/ncu -u`. may have to change all versions to `0.1.0` first to ensure the dependencies will update.

+# sequelize-cli

+`node_modules/.bin/sequelize [command]`